 This guide will present the basic steps in how someone can prepare for, locate and ultimately understand what an apprenticeship means for them.

-How to prepare for an apprenticeship
+How to prepare for an apprenticeship in Australia

 For students, there are a number of industry-accredited Vocational Education and Training (VET) courses that allow students to gain crucial skills for an apprenticeship while working towards their High School Certificate.

 Almost all these courses lead to nationally recognised Australian Qualifications Framework (AQF) qualifications or either certificates or statements of attainment.
 All of these courses count towards the qualifications needed and a Senior Secondary Certificate of Education.

 However, gaining a bit of work experience before commencing a proper apprenticeship holds a myriad of benefits: contacts with business owners, referees, shows initiative and gives a beforehand experience of what being an apprentice is like.